nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 This inspire me to develop this repository.
 Make a sample so people can see that infrastructure as a code is not that hard with help from Ansible and Docker.
 So let's get started

 What will we do?
-Deploying Nginx.
+Deploy Nginx.
 ---------------------------------------------------------------------------
 You're going to learn infrastructure as a code by deploying Nginx from scratch!
+This will help you to understand a lot better when you switch to theory mode.

 To visualize your tasks in simple steps: